 - Incorrect use of the ladder.
 The ideal angle for an extension ladder is 75 degrees and improper placement can make the ladder more likely to slide out from under the user.

 - Objects falling while the ladder is in use.
-In some environments, falling objects pose a serious risk to workers using ladders.
+In some environments, falling objects pose a serious risk to those using ladders.
 These objects may strike the user, causing them to fall.

 - Reckless use of a ladder.
 When using a ladder, it is essential to take care in ensuring your safety.
 Horseplay or jerky movements while using a ladder can result in serious accidents.